 UConn Health has not experienced any problems in this area of the personnel process.
 The majority of terminations are voluntary.
-All non-voluntary terminations are carefully reviewed by the Employee and Labor Relations Unit of Human Resources prior to implementation to ensure no transgression has occurred.
+The Employee and Labor Relations Unit of Human Resources carefully review all non-voluntary terminations prior to implementation to ensure no transgression has occurred.
 All voluntary terminations from each EEO category are offered an exit interview upon termination.
 Exit interviews can be completed on-line and are reviewed by the Talent Acquisition Specialist to identify any problems/issues.
 Employees may also have a personal exit interview if they wish.
 A review of completed exit interviews by Human Resources did not indicate any issues with the employment process.
 The Office of Institutional Equity reviewed all of the Exit Interviews to determine whether discrimination issues were identified and to determine the steps to be taken for training and programs.
-No problems have been identified in this area.